syncfusion-content/blazor-docs/blazor/getting-started/blazor-webassembly-dotnet-cli.md

 N> If you have installed multiple SDK versions and need any specific framework version (net6.0/net7.0) project, then add `-f` flag along with `dotnet new blazorwasm` comment.
 Refer [here](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-new#blazorwasm) for the available options.

-## Install Syncfusion Blazor Calendars and Theme NuGet in the App
+## Install Syncfusion Blazor Calendars and Themes NuGet in the App

 Here's an example of how to add **Blazor Calendar** component in the application using the following command in the command prompt (Windows) or terminal (Linux and macOS) to install a [Syncfusion.Blazor.Calendars](https://www.nuget.org/packages/Syncfusion.Blazor.Calendars/) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) NuGet package.
 See [Install and manage packages using the dotnet CLI](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-dotnet-cli) topics for more details.